Se habla español

 How do you prepare for a flat tire?

-To prepare for a flat tire, ensure your vehicle has a spare tire, jack, lug wrench, and a flashlight with fresh batteries.
-Familiarize yourself with the tire-changing process by reading your vehicle’s owner’s manual.
+To prepare for a flat tire, ensure your vehicle has a spare tire, jack, lug wrench, and flashlight with fresh batteries.
+Read your vehicle’s owner’s manual to familiarize yourself with the tire-changing process.
 Regularly check tire pressure and inspect tires for damage, replacing them if needed.
 Consider carrying a tire repair kit and a portable air compressor for minor repairs.

 What precautions should be taken with run-flat tires?